ucxchange/ucxmeter/README.md

     id = 0
     config = 0" > /var/ucx_meter/cfg/config.info

+    ***NOTE*** the "name" in the config.info file MUST be a infrastructure container name that you would like to contain other machines within.

 6. Download and install pyhton 2.7
 - name: prereq python1 - download ez-setup python 2.7
   example: